oss-specs/specs/README.md

 * SPECS_ALLOW_INSECURE_SSL - Disables SSL certificate verification when cloning repos.

 ### Project specific configuration via a specs.json file
 The file should be in the root of your repository.
-See the [specs.json](specs.json) file in the root of this repository for an example.
+The file an be named `specs.json` or `.specs.json` .See the [.specs.json](.specs.json) file in the root of this repository for an example.

 Keys:
  * views: An object with keys specifying named view configurations.
 Allowed keys are: